-Long-term care for people with severe disability - Amar-Singh HSS

-Published on 15 April 2019
+Lifelong caring for disabled

+Tuesday, 16 Apr 2019

-APRIL 15 - Children and people with disabilities and their families go through many struggles in life.
-Broadly outlined a child or person with disability (PWD) goes through five key stages in life; five major challenges.
-In the initial stage, when parents realise there is something wrong, it is vital that they get an early and professional assessment to reach a diagnosis and rehabilitation.
-The most important thing we can do for them, is to put them in touch with another family with a similar condition who have made progress.
+CHILDREN and people with disabilities and their families go through many struggles in life.
+Broadly outlined, a child or person with disability (PWD) goes through five key stages in life.

+In the initial stage, when parents realise there is something wrong, it is vital that they get an early and professional assessment to reach a diagnosis and begin rehabilitation.
+The most important thing we can do for them at this point is to put them in touch with another family with a member in a similar condition who has made progress.
 This dramatically changes outcomes and provides vital emotional support.

 We then come to the preschool period where we need to prepare the child for school and develop their living and communication skills.
-Here early intervention is crucial and this is often done with the help from EIP centres run by non-governmental organisations (NGOs).
-We often also require many therapists (OT, PT, Speech, etc).
-We then come to the third major challenge of entry into school, hopefully into an inclusive education environment where the child with a disability can be accepted by her/his peers.
+Here, early intervention is crucial and this is often done with the help from early intervention centres run by non-governmental organisations (NGOs).
+We often also require many therapists (occupational, physical, speech, etc).

+The third major challenge is entry into school, hopefully into an inclusive education environment where the child with a disability can be accepted by his/her peers.
 Teachers play a vital role here to integrate the child into the class and work with the family to achieve the best outcomes possible.

 Then comes the very difficult transition of moving out from school into either university, vocational training or some form of sheltered training with a view to employment.
 While many of us have worked hard to develop services for the first three challenges, the fourth is poorly developed in our country.
 Employment, and training for employment, at the present moment is extremely poor for PWD.

-The supportive structure, the availability of crucial individuals like Job Coaches, the acceptance of the employment community is all seriously lacking.
+The supportive structure, the availability of crucial individuals like job coaches, acceptance within the employment community are all seriously lacking.
 We need to create many, many varied opportunities for training and employment of PWD.
 All this starts with transition planning, long before the PWD leaves school.